Frequently Asked Questions

 Will I be required to sign a contract and to supply insurance?

 Yes.
-A certificate of insurance (COI) is required upon execution of the contract.
-If you wish to confirm your date, a nonrefundable deposit equivalent to the venue rental fee is required along with your signed contract, and a certificate of insurance.
+If you wish to confirm your date, a nonrefundable deposit equivalent to the venue rental fee is required along with your signed contract and a certificate of insurance (COI).